 Sophia Martinez: Picture Perfect by Jacqueline Jules, illustrated by Kim Smith

 This is the kind of diversity book that I want to see more of!
 I like the Spanish words sprinkled throughout the book with a glossary in the back for those who need a translation.
-Sophia’s desire to stand out alongside her two sisters is pitch perfect for this age group.
-Her family is portrayed as any other middle class American family who just so happens to be Hispanic American though there is a strong sense of family which ties back subtly to Latino culture.
+Sophia’s desire to stand out alongside her two sisters is pitch-perfect for this age group.
+Her family is portrayed as any other middle-class American family who just so happens to be Hispanic American though there is a strong sense of family that ties back subtly to Latino culture.
 This is a great way to introduce Spanish to fans of Dora the Explorer and Go!
 Diego Go!
 Written in three chapters, this is also a very Easy Chapter Book.
 [Easy Reader, ages 5 and up]

 Colors On Our Papers/Rangi On Papers yetu by Mary Birdsell and Vera Lynne Stroup-Rentier

 See what colors kindergarteners in Tanzania are learning and learn the colors and some animals in Swahili using this bilingual easy reader. [bilingual Swahili easy reader, ages 6 and up]

 Fronts for Our Backs/ Pande Kwa Mingongo yetu by by Mary Birdsell and Vera Lynne Stroup-Rentier

 Guess the back that matches the front of an animal in this bilingual Swahili easy reader.
 The photographs were taken at Serengeti National Park and the book also includes an interesting factoid about each animal. [bilingual Swahili easy reader, ages 6 and up]

 To examine any book more closely at Amazon, please click on image of book.

 As an Amazon Associate, I earn from qualifying purchases.